 Australia and Finland share warm bilateral relations, underpinned by strong people-to-people links through the sizeable Finnish community in Australia.
 The 1920s and 1950s saw the main migration waves from Finland to Australia.
 In the 2016 census, 24,145 people in Australia claimed Finnish ancestry.

 Australia established diplomatic relations with Finland in 1949.
-Australia’s Ambassador in Stockholm has non-resident accreditation to Finland.
+Australia's Ambassador in Stockholm has non-resident accreditation to Finland.
 Australia also has a consulate in Helsinki, headed by an Honorary Consul.
-Finland has an embassy in Canberra and consulates in all states and the Northern Territory.
+Finland has an embassy in Canberra and honorary consulates in all states and the Northern Territory.

 Australia and Finland signed a bilateral social security agreement which came into force on 1 July 2009.
 The agreement provides improved social security protection to people who have lived or worked in both Australia and Finland.
 Other agreements between Australia and Finland include a Working Holiday Maker Arrangement and a Double Taxation Agreement.

 Bilateral economic and trade relationship

-Total two-way merchandise trade between Australia and Finland in 2014-15 was A$707 million (our 46th largest merchandise trade partner).
-Australia's exports to Finland totalled A$36 million comprising mainly alcoholic beverages andvehicles and parts.
-Finland's exports to Australia totalled A$734 million, and included paper and paperboard and civil engineering equipment and parts.
+Total two-way merchandise trade between Australia and Finland in 2016 was $837 million.
+Australia's exports to Finland totalled $72 million comprising mainly precious metals and alcoholic beverages.
+Finland's exports to Australia totalled $765 million, and included paper and paperboard, and civil engineering equipment and parts.
+Australia's investment in Finland amounted to $3.6 billion in 2016, with Finland investing $400 million in Australia.

 For information on doing business in Finland, see Austrade’s website.